 If a skeletal problem is the main reason for misaligned teeth, then tooth removal isn’t sufficient enough for a successful orthodontic treatment.
-So, surgical procedure is necessary in this case.
+So, a surgical procedure is necessary in this case.
 Examples of skeletal problems are small or big jaw and forwardly or backwardly placed jaw.

 Can you get braces without removing wisdom teeth?

 If wisdom teeth don’t affect the orthodontic treatment, you may have braces without removal of the teeth.
 However, in most cases, third molars are removed for braces to get a better outcome in the long run.
-But, when wisdom teeth take an abnormal place in your mouth or there is a chance of pushing your teeth and cause misalignment again after braces come off, they must remove for braces.
+But, when wisdom teeth take an abnormal place in your mouth or there is a chance of pushing your teeth and causing misalignment again after braces come off, they must remove for braces.